AhmedSalih3d/SPHExample/README.md

 which can be loaded with ParaView 5.12 or newer.
 Output is written asynchronously, so files finish flushing when the simulation completes.
-Pressing `Ctrl+C` during `RunSimulation` also flushes and closes the active VTKHDF output before opening the data written so far in ParaView.
+Pressing `Ctrl+C` during `RunSimulation` also flushes and closes the active VTKHDF output, finalizes the `.log` file, and opens the data written so far in ParaView.
 To color exported cell grids by particle counts, set `ExportGridCellParticleCounts=true` in `SimulationMetaData`.
 This also adds a `ParticleNeighborsPerCell` array that includes each cell's particle count minus